secretstartups/handbook/travel/index.html.md

 Required of/by Team Members Prior to Traveling:

 - At this time, only vaccinated team members may request travel*.
 Except in extremely limited circumstances as may be required by applicable local law, non vaccinated team members are currently not allowed to travel.
+By making a request to travel, you are confirming that you are authorized to travel due to being vaccinated.
-- Travel requests should be made for any mode of travel where customers, partners and/or co-workers will be meeting in person.
+- Travel requests should be made for any mode of travel where Team Members will be meeting with customers and/or partners in person.
-- Prior to requesting to travel, U.S.-based team members must upload a copy of their vaccine documentation into Bamboohr into the COVID-19 folder.
-The information will be kept strictly confidential.
 - Vaccinated team members must wear a mask that meets CDC or WHO guidelines during travel to their destination(s), and must continue to follow mask requirements meeting CDC/WHO guidelines or local, venue or client requirements, whichever is most strict.
 - All international travelers must follow each country's guidelines governing entry and re-entry.